nloadholtes/heroicinspiration.com/_posts/2017-03-06-daily-stoic-practice.md

 ---
 id: 96
-title: Daily Stoic Practice
+title: Timeless Stoic Quotes
 date: 2017-03-06T10:28:58+00:00
 author: Nick
 guid: https://heroicinspiration.com/?p=96
-permalink: /daily-stoic-practice/
+permalink: /stoic-practice/
 ---
 Being an <a href="https://heroicinspiration.com/the-everyday-stoic/" target="_blank">everyday stoic</a> is not hard, but it does take a little practice.
-Having a Daily Stoic Practice is as simple as reading and thinking about a stoic principal.
+Having a daily practice is as simple as reading and thinking about a stoic principal.

 Marcus Aurelius had a very extreme version of this.
 In his book &#8220;Meditations&#8221; he says: